-This report applies to water customers with service connections in the Village of Mount Morris, Town of Mount Morris and Village of Leicester.
-This report also applies to service connections in portions of the Town of Leicester, including Route 20A from the Village line to Beards Creek and South Street.
+This report applies to water customers with service connections in the Village of Mount Morris, Town of Mount Morris, Town of Leicester and Village of Leicester.
+Refer to the report provided by the Livingston County Water and Sewer Authority (LCWSA) for Town of Leicester data.